Skip to content

 Ex-Officio

-Mandie began working in the role of Director of Professional Development for CAPCSD in June 2023.
-She has had extensive opportunities managing meetings, events and conferences in a destination management company, nonprofit organization, city government agency, and two professional associations, in both professional and volunteer capacities.
+Mandie began as Director of Professional Development for CAPCSD in June 2023.
+Her professional background includes managing meetings, events and conferences in a destination management company, nonprofit organization, city government agency, and two professional associations, in both professional and volunteer capacities.

-Outside work, Mandie enjoys spending time with her husband and their two children.
+Outside work, Mandie enjoys spending time with her husband and their two teenagers.
+The McKenzies live in Jacksonville, FL.
 She loves reading, watching true crime shows, creating table settings, and cheering on the Tampa Bay Buccaneers.

 Colleen Schneider